Learning from Vancouver

 who make it the political centre of the city as shadowy, troubled and in need of urban renewal.
 What is the backside of these images that create a specific type of imagination outside the city -- and what is the impact on everyday lives?
 What effect do urban planning and the imagination of developers have on constructing public space and a public imagery?
 How does this distort the potential of building a community, when the building of communities is increasingly a global experience?
 What does it mean to experience space and the representation of space?

-I confess I care draws upon a public that is not passive, but a public that is willing to become an active participant.
-In that sense they will disappear as a general 'public'; they will become articulate.
-The recordings made in the box will be transcribed to appear as part of a publication after the end of the show, as a sort of bid book and rem(a)inder of this specific moment, activated by the public.
+I confess I care, by Bik van der Pol, emphasizes the growing limitations of the public realm.
+The brown box in the gallery of the Western Front is the creation of a space for forms of public speech that have been shut down in the Olympic moment.
+This box is a discursive vehicle.
+It accommodates one, two, or three people, and can be closed, creating an intimate space.
+But, the box is fully wired for sound -- everything discussed is recorded.
+I confess I care draws upon a public that is not passive but that is willing to become an active participant.
+In that sense they will disappear as general ‘public’; they will become articulated.
+The recordings made in the box will be transcribed to text to appear as part of a publication after the end of the show, as a sort of bid book and rem(a)inder of this specific moment, activated by the public.

 Paralleling I confess I care, the installation devised by Urban Subjects grabs two historical moments in the dialectic of the production and closure of public space in Vancouver and one speculative future moment.
 The historical moments hover as grainy archival photographs.